Omarov3000/ali/public/articles/edge_baas/text.md

 const deleteOwner = () => setCat({ owner: null })
 ```

-You can pass `null` to delete a portion of the data or the entire row.
+I can pass `null` to delete a portion of the data or the entire row.
+Note that mutations are type safe.

 The `set` function creates a mutation that optimistically updates the UI.
 If there are other queries depending on the cat table, they will be refetched.